dangerismycat/polycompiler/README.md

 polycompiler in.js in.py out.py.js
 ```

 > **🚧 WIP**: The current file convention for Polycompiler output file extension is `.py.js`.
-This is becuase Node refuses to parse files of other file extensions, so it has to end in `js`.
+This is because Node refuses to parse files of other file extensions, so it has to end in `js`.

 ### Test it out